typed-xlsx

 await workbook.writeToFile("./report.xlsx");

-The context type is now explicit in the second parameter of the .group() callback.
-Context is still injected at table creation time via the context field keyed by group id.
+The context type is now explicit in the callback for runtime-generated columns.
+Context is still injected at table creation time via the context field.

 // v0